Intermediate Court of Appeals of West Virginia: Current Judges

-The Act provides that the Governor will appoint the original judges for staggered terms.
+The 2021 act creating the court provided that the Governor would appoint the original judges for staggered terms.
 On December 29, 2021, Governor Jim Justice appointed the three original judges to the court, who all took office on July 1, 2022.

-Thomas E. Scarr of Huntington was appointed to a two and one half year term.
-His seat will be up for election in the May election of 2024, with the elected official taking office on January 1, 2025.
+Thomas E. Scarr of Huntington, Daniel W. Greear of Charleston, Charles Lorensen of Charleston were appointed to terms ending in 2024, 2026, and 2028 respectively.
+Originally, Donald A. Nickerson, Jr. of Wheeling was appointed instead of Lorensen, but he declined the appointment, stating that did not wish to relocate to Charleston.